plone/plone.memoize/plone/memoize/README.txt

  >>> class MyClass(object):
  ...   @instance.memoize
  ...   def some_expensive_function(self, arg1, arg2):
- ...      return "Some expensive result "
+ ...       return "Some expensive result"

 The first time some_expensive_function() is called, the return value will be saved.
 On subsequent calls with the same arguments, the cached version